nik-ez/snowiq-docs/soc-active-storm-ops.md

 ### 5. Map Legend

-Click on the arrow in the lower part of the map opens the slider with map legend where the user can turn off/on boundaries and segments as well as different markers to display them on the map.
+Clicking on the arrow in the lower part of the map opens the slider with a map legend where the user can turn off/on boundaries and segments as well as different markers to display them on the map.
 </section>

 <section id="Markers" markdown="1">